inbrainlab/Short-Tracts-Automatic-Segmentation/README.md

 ## Authors, References, Citation and Funding
 ### Authors and Laboratory
-- Hohana Gabriela Konell (hohana.konell@usp.br)
+- Hohana Gabriela Konell (hohana.konell@alumni.usp.br)
 - Inbrain Lab (inbrain@usp.br)

 ### Funding
 This study received support from the Higher Education Personnel Improvement Coordination (CAPES).

 ### Citation
-If you use something from this repository, please cite us as: KONELL, H. G. Assesment of U-Net in Short Tracts Segmentation using Clinical Data.
-2023.
-Dissertation (M. Sc.
-In Physics Applied to Medicine and Biology) – School of Philosophy, Scienced, and Letters of Ribeirão Preto, University of São Paulo, Ribeirão Preto – SP, 2023.
+If you use something from this repository, please cite us as:
+Konell HG, Junior LOM, Dos Santos AC, Salmon CEG.
+Assessment of U-Net in the segmentation of short tracts: Transferring to clinical MRI routine.
+Magn Reson Imaging.
+2024 Sep;111:217-228. doi: 10.1016/j.mri.2024.05.009.
+Epub 2024 May 14.
+PMID: 38754751.

 Also, as the public dataset was used through HCP, remember to check the policy of them.